 YouTube on the other hand is a great way to reach people who aren’t necessarily looking for something new but more like chewing on what they have already.
 Youtube has over 480 million viewers and that doesn’t include all the other video sharing sites out there

 How is podcast different from youtube?

 Podcasting is normally audio-based only although there are a few podcasters that live stream their podcast interviews.
 Youtube is more of a visual engagement platform that requires people’s attention.
 Podcasting can be consumed when people are on the road traveling and performing other tasks while Youtubers want to grab followers’ attention which is why much work is put into the editing of Youtube videos by the top influencers.

 What are the advantages of Podcast over Youtube?

 The biggest advantage for podcasts is that the market may be a little bigger because people can consume podcasts at their convenience compared to having to stare at a screen like they do with Youtube.

 YouTube is the biggest video-sharing platform by far.
 If you want to create videos to grow your audience, YouTube is your only real option if you have no existing audience.
 To grow your audience on a different video-sharing platform would be difficult because YouTube has the most viewers compared to any other video-sharing platform.

 But the company can make a decision that will negatively impact your small channel.
 They won’t care if you stop making videos.
 For instance, this happened when they decided to raise the monetization requirements.

-There are millions of people creating videos on YouTube everyday.
-Even if you create the best videos in your industry on YouTube there is a chance that your video will get less views because someone else created a similar video that is favored by YouTube’s algorithms.
+There are millions of people creating videos on YouTube every day.
+Even if you create the best videos in your industry on YouTube there is a chance that your video will get fewer views because someone else created a similar video that is favored by YouTube’s algorithms.